MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Set-AzureRmEventHubNamespaceAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
-Specifies the name of the authorization rule.
-Required if the *AuthruleObj* parameter is not specified.
+The authorization rule name.
+Required if **-AuthruleObj** is not specified.

 ```yaml
 Type: String